Wire report

 What happened

-According to The Guardian’s source item, Do we judge people by the way they sound?
+According to The Guardian’s report, Do we judge people by the way they sound?
 How accents shape our lives, A new book by linguistics professor Valerie Fridland, who was raised in Memphis by parents with French accents, explores the power behind the way we speak Valerie Fridland writes in her new book, Why We Talk Funny: the Real Story Behind Our Accents, that humans instinctively use accents to categorize those around us.
 “We learn to recognize other people as being like us through the way that they sound,” Fridland says.
 It happens early: studies suggest small children, when choosing friends, favor those who share their accent.
 In one study , for instance, five- and six-year-olds were shown pairs of kids on a computer screen, one with a local Canadian accent and one with a British accent.
 Asked who they wanted to be friends with, they picked the kid with the local accent – even though they lived in Toronto and are exposed to a huge range of accents every day.
 Then said they unto him, Say now

 Context